mjsmyth/scripts-for-abiquo-wiki/general/readme.md

 Note that the script contains some manual additions to the list of plugins and deprecations.

 Run the script as follows:

-python3 newproperties_541.py
+``python3 newproperties_541.py``
 The output file will be a wiki markup file with a name in the format with today's date:

-wiki_properties__format_yyyy-mm-dd.txt
+``wiki_properties__format_yyyy-mm-dd.txt``
 For example:

-wiki_properties__format_2021-12-24.txt
+``wiki_properties__format_2021-12-24.txt``
 This script will overwrite previous files of the same day.

 To add this file to the wiki:

-Create a copy of the page for the new version (e.g. Abiquo Configuration Properties v550) Wait for it to autosave, then save the page
+1. Create a copy of the page for the new version (e.g. Abiquo Configuration Properties v550)
+2. Wait for it to autosave, then save the page
-Remove the properties table
+3. Remove the properties table
-Wait for it to autosave...
+4. Wait for it to autosave...
-Select the + options button from the top menu
+5. Select the + options button from the top menu
-Markup → Wiki markup
+6. Markup → Wiki markup
-Paste wiki markup in the box and click Insert
+7. Paste wiki markup in the box and click Insert
-Wait for it to autosave, then save the page
+8. Wait for it to autosave, then save the page

 Remember that you also need to update the following pages:

-Changes to Abiquo configuration properties
+1. Changes to Abiquo configuration properties
-Changes to Abiquo configuration properties list
+2. Changes to Abiquo configuration properties list
-You can probably compare the markup files between versions and build a mini table with the new lines to add to these pages. (big grin)
+3. You can probably compare the markup files between versions and build a mini table with the new lines to add to these pages.